iggual/AetherWorld/docs/Interdisciplinary_Rebel.md

 ---

 - ___Me:___
    - ___Do you really believe that is a myth that Tesla's work was suppressed?
 Please tell me in which university i can go to learn more about Æther and Tesla's advanced tech?
 My professors on electro said that Tesla was just a mad scientist, a madman, a little electrician who thought that is possible something impossible—to transmit wireless power.
-And wireless power transmission IS POSSIBLE, that I don't just believe, but I KNOW.
+And wireless power transmission IS POSSIBLE, and I don't just believe that, but I KNOW.
 So electro schools are not the right address to gain Æther and advanced Tesla tech knowledge, and churches aren't either, as far as I know..___

    - ___And thank you for your trust that I might build a time machine someday, but in that case I'll skip your arrogant sounding memo for Tesla in 1903, because I already prepared more interesting questions and discussions for him..___